Skip to main content

 FanYes (low-noise)No (fanless)

-The $80 gap buys three things: 10G ports, more than double the IDS/IPS throughput, and a PoE+ port.
-If your internet is under 2 Gbps and you don't need 10G backbone connectivity, the Cloud Gateway Max delivers the same camera support and application suite at a lower price — and it's completely fanless.
+The $80 premium provides: 10G ports, more than double the IDS/IPS throughput, and a PoE+ port.
+If your internet is under 2 Gbps and you don't need 10G backbone connectivity, the Cloud Gateway Max delivers the same camera support and application suite at a lower price — and it is completely fanless.

 Cloud Gateway Max Pricing Clarification